hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Cloud computing/Spark.md

 > Spark is a Hadoop enhancement to MapReduce.
 The primary difference between Spark and MapReduce is that Spark processes and retains data in **memory** for subsequent steps, whereas MapReduce processes data on disk.
 As a result, for smaller workloads, Spark’s data processing speeds are up to 100x faster than MapReduce.
 >
 > Furthermore, as opposed to the two-stage execution process in MapReduce, Spark creates a Directed Acyclic Graph (**DAG**) to schedule tasks and the orchestration of nodes across the Hadoop cluster.
 This task-tracking process enables **fault tolerance**, which reapplies recorded operations to data from a previous state.

+### Spark example
+see [COVID-CXR](https://github.com/hzhaoc/COVID-CXR) as my example research which uses Spark to preprocess data.
+The Preprocess code is in `./src/main/100 Image Meta.ipynb`and  `./src/main/110 Image Data.ipynb`